Lone Scherfig: 2010s: Further success, An Education

-"my guess is about America is that it’s this combination of innocence and freedom that attracts you.
+"my guess is about America is that it's this combination of innocence and freedom that attracts you.
 Here in Denmark, as well, it was more liberated than it is now, and was definitely more innocent and less dangerous.
 I mean, when I was a teenager, the world was a lot safer than it is now for my daughter as a teenager, which meant that I could have a lot more fun.
-It wasn’t risky the way it is now."
+It wasn't risky the way it is now."

 She has also discussed the pleasures of working in a more collaborative spirit for this movie, commenting that the movie was "the same piece that we [were] all working on, and that was really important to me as a director that everyone was making the same film, that everyone contributed to the package and tried to strengthen it and get as many facets as possible but not be over-inventive, [to] just tell the story as well as we possibly could."
-Coming off the success of An Education, Scherfig had many opportunities to develop a more expansive American career in filmmaking.